 Zero Waste Tool Kit card featuring items I will need to make going zero waste possible.

 (Card size 6” x 9”)

 1. Glass containers for meat and fish.
 I’ll bet if I asked the meat counter guy to weigh my selection first and then plop it into my glass container and because he probably has to, he can place the price sticker on the bottom of the container.
 I chat these guys up all the time at the local grocery store.
 If I state that I’m trying to “go zero waste,” even if they don’t or can’t honor my request, it will at least start the conversation on what going zero waste means.

 2. Make cloth a habit.
 I do use old cloth napkins instead of paper towels as much as possible when I’m cooking and cleaning produce.
 The trick is to move this habit into mealtime.
 Still grabbing a couple of paper towels as we sit down to eat.
 I also have a number of lovely hankies to use instead of Kleenex.
 Again, it’s breaking the paper the habit.

 3. Stop using plastic produce bags.
 I do need a few reusable produce bags and I always use reusable grocery sacks to bag my groceries.

 5. Bamboo toothbrushes.
-I am anxious for the day when I can just waltz into Walgreens and pick up a bamboo toothbrush.
-I’ll be really excited with we can have cake toothpaste like they have in France.
+I am anxious for the day when I can just waltz into any convenience store and pick up a bamboo toothbrush.
+I’ll be really excited with we can have cake toothpaste-like they have in France.
 I’m just not ready to go strictly baking soda for brushing.
 I’m also looking for alternatives to everything I use that traditionally comes in a tube – that will be a challenge!